jeffswartz/servicekit-php/README.md

 3. Have another user (possibly in another window or tab) visit the `/rep` page on the same server.
    This is the representative's page.

 4. The representative will immediately be prompted for a name.
-The submitting the form also requires allowing access to the camera and microphone.
+Submitting the form also requires allowing access to the camera and microphone.

 5. In order to start a chat with the customer, the representative will need to click on the "Next Customer" button.
 The first customer who successfully requested the representative will be